My recipe for Keto Peanut Butter Cake Bars is full of peanut butter goodness. It’s thick, soft, and chewy in one perfect little keto-friendly treat.

-- With an electric mixer combine the butter, sugar substitute, and cream cheese.
+- In a large bowl using an electric mixer combine the softened butter, sugar substitute, vanilla extract, and cream cheese.

-- Once well combined and fluffy add the peanut butter.
+- Once well combined and light and fluffy add the sour cream and peanut butter.

-- Then add the almond flour, whey protein, baking powder and salt.
+- To this batter add the almond flour, whey protein, baking powder, and salt.

 Nutrition Information:Yield: 24 Serving Size: 1